 Whether you want to chill out before a flight or drop your stuff and head out into the city, there’s a hostel to fit your style.
 The trick?
 Finding a property that’s friendly, in a safe location, and staffed with friendly, helpful people to make your travels easier.
 That’s where we come in — these seven hostels are the best in Quito.

-Two words best describe the Masaya Hostel in Quito: big and beautiful.
+Two words best describe the Viajero hostel in Quito: big and beautiful.
 You won’t feel crowded here — every space, from the dorm rooms to the bathrooms, is spacious and well-designed.
 The dorm beds are designed like pods to boost privacy, and the enormous rooms offer plenty of space for everyone.

 Plus, since each bed has multiple shelves and light, it’s easy to stay organized.
 The same goes for affordable private rooms, which give you a ton of space to spread out.
-After a day of exploring, Masaya Hostel is a comfortable place to chill out.
+After a day of exploring, Viajero is a comfortable place to chill out.

 We can’t say enough great things about this hostel, which is a must for digital nomads.
 Best of all, the entire place is spotless.